 Richmond built a number of rail lines radiating in all directions.
 Even before the wood-burning locomotive was developed, rails (with cars pulled by mules) connected the coal fields of Chesterfield County with Richmond.

-Richmond built the Virginia Central Railroad (originally chartered as the Louisa Railroad) to draw business from the Rivanna River watershed in the Piedmont, and especially from farms located along the upper reaches of the North Anna and South Anna rivers (which had the option of trading at Ashland or Fredericksburg).
+Richmond business leaders financed the Virginia Central Railroad (originally chartered as the Louisa Railroad) to draw business from the Rivanna River watershed in the Piedmont, and especially from farms located along the upper reaches of the North Anna and South Anna rivers (which had the option of trading at Ashland or Fredericksburg).
 The Virginia Central was originally aimed at Harrisonburg in the Shenandoah Valley, but the Blue Ridge was too high a barrier.

 The route was curved south from Gordonsville to Rockfish Gap, after Charlottesville-area investors purchased sufficient stock in the railroad to affect the decision.
 To ensure the Virginia Central would connect with the Shenadoah Valley, the state spent 100% of the money required to carve tunnels through the Blue Ridge where I-64 now crosses Afton Mountain.
 The rail line stretched past Staunton before construction was interrupted by the Civil War.